JEAlfonsoP/cohort-one/stage-4-project-execution.md

 It was only possible to run geth and nethermind archive nodes.
 For Besu, Open-Ethereum and Erigon further work is needed.
 With better resources a deeper comparison could be presented.

 The main conclusion is that in fact there are differences between APIs access and results for both clients.
 Questions: Is this an efficiency decreasing factor to be considered and evaluated  ?
-Will these differences affect the merge for the different client combinations ?
+Will these differences affect the merge performance for the different client combinations ?
+So far looks like the answer is Not for both questions but personally believe that an homogeneous standardized environment is simpler that one that is not..